Ekumen-OS/andino_rmf/andino_fleet/README.md

 ## Controller Server
 ### Summary

 The goal of a controller server is to move an Andino robot from position A to B considering a feedback control loop.
-By specifying a goal position (x, y, yaw), the robot is able to move to that position with high stability.
+By specifying a goal position (x, y, yaw), the robot is able to move to that position.
 The theory behind this controller is obtained from *Introduction to Autonomous Mobile Robots by Roland Siegwart and Illah R. Nourbakhsh*

 ### Implementation